We can support you with:

 • Mixing child contact and child support is not advisable.
 Child support is not a weapon.
 Children need a relationship with both parents unless there is a court mandated child protection issue that prohibits it.
 Child contact is a separate issue to child support.

 • If the situation is hostile, think about drop offs and pickups.
-Plan for the smoothest transition you can manage.
+Plan for the smoothest transition.
 Your children are deeply affected by these meetings.

 • Even adult children are affected by their parents’ divorce.